Darshan404-oss/College-Work/README.md

-# Data Structures and Algorithms – College Practical
+# Data Structures and Algorithms (Java)

-This repository contains **Java programs for Data Structures and Algorithms**
+This repository contains **Java implementations of core Data Structures and Algorithms**
-developed as part of my **college practical work**.
+created for **academic learning and placement preparation**.

-All programs are written in a **simple and clear manner** following the
+The programs are written in a **simple and clean manner**, focusing on logic clarity
-**academic syllabus** and are suitable for **practical exams and viva**.
+and fundamental understanding.

 ## Topics Covered
 - Searching Algorithms
 - Sorting Algorithms
 - Recursion
 - Stack and Queue
 - Linked Lists
 - Trees
 - Graph Algorithms
 - Greedy Algorithms

 ## Language Used
 - Java

 ## Purpose
-This repository is created **for academic and learning purposes **.
+This repository is maintained for **learning, revision, and interview preparation**.

 ## Author
-Name: _Darshan Tonape_
+**Darshan Tonape**
-Course: _Data Structure and Algorithm_
+Computer Science Student
-College: _N.B.Navale Sinhgad College of Engineering_
+N. B. Navale Sinhgad College of Engineering